 BLUE-GREEN STAINS – THAT’S ACIDIC WATER

-Acidic water means a low pH BELOW 7.0.
+The alkaline water scale is used to measure how acidic your water is.
+The scale ranges from 0 to 14.
+Acidic water means a low pH below 7.0.
 The State of CT Dept of Public Health recommends a pH between 6.4 and 10 units.

 FREQUENTLY ASKED QUESTIONS ABOUT ACIDIC WATER:

 - If you have copper pipes, blue green stains on the pipes and pinhole leaks

 - Your appliances, such as your water heater, washing machine, or dishwasher, are not functioning correctly

 - You are having problems with your hair or skin

 - We recommend home water neutralizers to “neutralize” the acidic water.

 - The media inside the tank acts as a buffer so the acidic water does not eat your pipes, it eats the media.